tuxedocomputers/tuxedo-control-center/README.md

 | inc-version-major              | Major version increase (updates package.json files)             |

 ### Debugging
-Debugging of electron main and render process is configured for vscode in .vscode/launch.json
+Debugging of electron main and render process is configured for vscode in `.vscode/launch.json`.
+Note that the application must be rebuilt each time a change is made.
+Usually `npm run build-ng` is sufficient.

+To debug the service, run `npm run debug-service` the launch the `Attach` target in `.vscode/launch.json`.

 ## Screenshots
 ### English